Conditional Antibody Design as 3D Equivariant Graph Translation: Method

 For sequence prediction, we exert supervision for each node at each iteration:

 where $\ell_{ce}$ denotes the cross entropy between the predicted distribution $p^{(t)}_i$ and the true one $\hat{p}_i$.

 For structure prediction, we only exert supervision on the output iteration.
-Since there are usually noises in the coordination data, we adopt the Huber loss~\citep{huber1992robust} other than the common RMSD loss to avoid numerical instability:
+Since there are usually noises in the coordination data, we adopt the Huber loss~\citep{huber1992robust} other than the common MSE loss to avoid numerical instability (further explanation can be found in Appendix~\ref*{app:huber}):

 where $\hat{\mZ}_i$ is the label.
 One benefit of the structure loss is that it conducts directly in the coordinate space, and it is still $E(3)$-invariant as our model is $E(3)$-equivariant.
 This is far more efficient than the loss function used in RefineGNN~\citep{jin2021iterative}.
 To ensure invariance, RefineGNN should calculate over pairwise distance and angle other than coordinates, which is tedious but necessary since it can only perceive the input of node and edge features after certain invariant transformations.
 Finally, we balance the above two losses with $\lambda$ to form $\mathcal{L} = \mathcal{L}_{\mathrm{seq}} + \lambda \mathcal{L}_{\mathrm{struct}}$.